sphinx-doc/sphinx/Doc-3k/library/ctypes.rst

 .. function:: string_at(address[, size])

    This function returns the string starting at memory address address.
-If size is specified, it is used as size, otherwise the string is assumed to be zero- terminated.
+If size is specified, it is used as size, otherwise the string is assumed to be zero-terminated.

 .. function:: WinError(code=None, descr=None)